rednafi/rubric/README.md

     You should see the following output:

     ```
-            Rubric - Isomorphic Dependency & Config Management for Python ⚙️
+            Rubric - Isomorphic Project Initializer for Python ⚙️

-    usage: rubric [-h] [-l] [-d] [-f  [...]] [-o  [...]] [-a  [...]] [-s  [...]] [-v]  [run]
+    usage: rubric [-h] [-l] [-d] [-f  [...]] [-o  [...]] [-a  [...]]
+                  [-s  [...]] [-v]
+                  [run]

     positional arguments:
-      run                   Run rubric & initialize the project scaffold.
+      run                   Run rubric & initialize the project
+                            scaffold.

     optional arguments:
       -h, --help            Show this help message and exit.
-      -l, --list            List the config files that are about to be generated.
+      -l, --list            List the config files that are about to
+                            be generated.
       -d , --dirname        Target directory name.
       -f  [ ...], --filename  [ ...]
                             Target file names.
-Allowed values are: all, .flake8, .gitignore,
+Allowed values are:
+                            all, .editorconfig, .flake8, .gitignore,
+                            .pre-commit-config.yaml, README.md,
-                            README.md, makefile, pyproject.toml, requirements-dev.in,
+                            makefile, pyproject.toml, requirements-
+                            dev.in, requirements-dev.txt,
-                            requirements-dev.txt, requirements.in, requirements.txt.
+                            requirements.in, requirements.txt.
       -o  [ ...], --overwrite  [ ...]
                             Overwrite existing config files.
+Allowed
-Allowed values are the same as the
+                            values are the same as the values
-                            values accepted by the '-f/--file' flag.
+                            accepted by the '-f/--file' flag.
       -a  [ ...], --append  [ ...]
                             Append to existing config files.
+Allowed
+                            values are the same as the values
+                            accepted by the '-f/--file' flag.
+      -s  [ ...], --show  [ ...]
+                            Display the config file contents.
                             Allowed values are the same as the
                             values accepted by the '-f/--file' flag.
-      -s  [ ...], --show  [ ...]
-                            Display the config file contents.
-Allowed values are the same as
-                            the values accepted by the '-f/--file' flag.
       -v, --version         Display the version number.
     ```

 * Display a list of config files that are going to be created: